karm435/receiptly.github.io/_pages/presskit.md

 ![image](../images/review4.png)

 ## About the developer
-I’m Karmjit Singh, an iOS developer living in Brisbane Australia.
+I’m Karmjit Singh, a developer living in Brisbane, Australia.
 Besides coding, I like to play badminton and gardening.

-Receiptly is my first and most fully-featured app.
-A couple of years ago, I was at the category and I needed to find my receipt for that category and I could not.
-I looked for some apps in the Appcategory to manage receipts but they were not fulfilling all my needs like group by category, tags, and search and warranties.
-I decided to build my own app.It has been an amazing journey and I am still working on great features for this app. but I think it’s gotten to be pretty useful for stuff beyond that.
-But anyway, I’m very committed to user privacy.
-No one likes apps that sell your data.
-My app don’t collect data, and have pro features for pro users who want to do more that just saving and searching of receipts.
+Receiptly is my first and most fully-featured app, now on iPhone, iPad, and Android.
+I’m committed to user privacy: there is no Receiptly account, receipt content stays on the device unless you turn on optional Smart Scan, and we do not sell your data.
+Receiptly Pro on iOS and Receiptly Plus on Android unlock extras for people who want more than saving and searching receipts.

 You can contact me anytime on [Twitter](https://twitter.com/CodeWithKarma) or through the protected support link on the Receiptly website.